survivejs/webpack-book/manuscript/appendices/01_comparison.md

 Compared to the other tools, webpack comes with initial complexity, but it makes up for this through its broad feature set.
 It's an advanced tool that requires patience.
 But once you understand the basic ideas behind it, webpack becomes powerful.

-{pagebreak}
+To make it easier to use, tools such as [create-react-app](https://www.npmjs.com/package/create-react-app), [poi](https://poi.js.org/), and [instapack](https://www.npmjs.com/package/instapack) have been built around it.

+## Zero configuration bundlers

+There's a whole category of so called _zero configuration_ bundlers.
+The idea is that they work out of the box without any extra setup.
+[Parcel](https://parceljs.org/) is perhaps the famous of them.

+[FuseBox](https://www.npmjs.com/package/fuse-box) is a bundler focusing on speed.
+It uses a zero-configuration approach and aims to be usable out of the box.

+These tools include [microbundle](https://www.npmjs.com/package/microbundle), [bili](https://www.npmjs.com/package/bili), [asbundle](https://www.npmjs.com/package/asbundle), and [tsdx](https://www.npmjs.com/package/tsdx).

 ## Other Options

 You can find more alternatives as listed below:

-- [pundle](https://www.npmjs.com/package/pundle) advertises itself as a next-generation bundler and notes particularly its performance.
-- [Rollup](https://www.npmjs.com/package/rollup) focuses on bundling ES2015 code. _Tree shaking_ is one of its selling points and it supports code splitting as well.
-You can use Rollup with webpack through [rollup-loader](https://www.npmjs.com/package/rollup-loader).
+- [Rome](https://romefrontend.dev/) is an entire toolchain built around the problems of linting, compiling, and bundling.
+- [Snowpack](https://www.snowpack.dev/) is a lightweight toolchain for web development.
+[Drew Powers explains well how it differs from webpack](https://blog.logrocket.com/snowpack-vs-webpack/).
+- [esbuild](https://www.npmjs.com/package/esbuild) is a performance oriented bundler written in Go.
 - [AssetGraph](https://www.npmjs.com/package/assetgraph) takes an entirely different approach and builds on top of HTML semantics making it ideal for [hyperlink analysis](https://www.npmjs.com/package/hyperlink) or [structural analysis](https://www.npmjs.com/package/assetviz). [webpack-assetgraph-plugin](https://www.npmjs.com/package/webpack-assetgraph-plugin) bridges webpack and AssetGraph together.
-- [FuseBox](https://www.npmjs.com/package/fuse-box) is a bundler focusing on speed.
-It uses a zero-configuration approach and aims to be usable out of the box.
 - [StealJS](https://stealjs.com/) is a dependency loader and a build tool which has focused on performance and ease of use.
-- [Flipbox](https://www.npmjs.com/package/flipbox) wraps many bundlers behind a uniform interface.
 - [Blendid](https://www.npmjs.com/package/blendid) is a blend of Gulp and bundlers to form an asset pipeline.

 {pagebreak}